Category: Criminal Law

 Thailand’s Cannabis Regulation in 2022

-“Cannabis” is recognized by many health professionals and the locals in Thailand as a medicinal plant with a high potential for therapeutic use and has a long history in the Thai traditional medicine practice.
+“Cannabis” is recognized by many health professionals and locals in Thailand as a medicinal plant with a high potential for therapeutic use and has a long history in the practice of Thai traditional medicine.
 However, the enactment of the Narcotics Act in 1979 classified cannabis as a type of narcotic plant, and hence, its usage […]

 Continue Reading